-Matson, a Democrat, was the representative for Indiana's 5th congressional district from 1887 to 1889.
+Matson was the representative for Indiana’s 5th congressional district and was a Democrat.
+He served from 1887 to 1889.

 From Dec 1881 to Mar 1889, Matson missed 446 of 1,309 roll call votes, which is 34.1%.
 This is on par with the median of 32.3% among the lifetime records of representatives serving in Mar 1889.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1886-Mar 1887||103||37||35.9%||75th|

 |Dec 1887-Feb 1888||39||8||20.5%||34th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.